Ketcha Outdoors Staff

 Liz began her work with nonprofits leading the United Way’s Youth Engaged in Service group and participating in the Day of Caring as a Youth Site Supervisor.
 She holds undergraduate degrees in sociology and criminology from the University of Southern Maine in Portland.
 Liz continues her professional development through courses, training, and conferences.
 She lives in South Portland with her husband and three children, who all love Camp Ketcha summer camp and school vacation camps!

 Kara started at Camp Ketcha in 2014 as a senior camp counselor (she was also a camper when she was in elementary school).
 After graduating from UNH with a degree in music education in 2015 she stayed on with us in the summers as a head counselor and spent 4 years working in the Portland Public Schools as an ed-tech and music teacher.
-We welcomed her on year round in June 2018 as the Director of Youth Development.
-In this role she runs our summer camp, after school, vacation camp, and adventure challenge programs.
+We welcomed her year-round in June 2018 as the Director of Youth Development.
+In this role, she runs our summer camp, after-school, vacation camp, and adventure challenge programs.
 When Kara is not at camp she can be found hiking, climbing, or running with her dog, Casco.